Categorification of algebraic quantum field theories

 \section{Acknowledgments}

-We would like to thank Simen Bruinsma, Chris Fewster, Ignacio Lopez Franco, Klaus Fredenhagen, Owen Gwilliam, Theo Johnson-Freyd and Robert Laugwitz for useful discussions related to this work.
+We would like to thank Simen Bruinsma, Chris Fewster, Ignacio Lopez Franco, Klaus Fredenhagen, Owen Gwilliam, Theo Johnson-Freyd and Robert Laugwitz for useful discussions about this work.
+We also would like to thank the referees for their detailed comments and suggestions that helped us to improve this manuscript.
 M.B.\ gratefully acknowledges the financial support of the National Group of Mathematical Physics GNFM-INdAM (Italy).
-M.P.\ is supported by a PhD scholarship of the Royal Society (UK).
+M.P.\ is supported by a PhD scholarship (RGF\textbackslash EA\textbackslash 180270) of the Royal Society (UK).
 A.S.\ gratefully acknowledges the financial support of the Royal Society (UK) through a Royal Society University Research Fellowship (UF150099), a Research Grant (RG160517) and two Enhancement Awards (RGF\textbackslash EA\textbackslash 180270 and RGF\textbackslash EA\textbackslash 201051).
 L.W.\ is supported by the RTG 1670 ``Mathematics inspired by String Theory and Quantum Field Theory''.